nreHieW/nrehiew.github.io/content/blog/flow_matching/index.md

 **How do we move from the source to the target?**

-There are infinitely many paths we can take but the simplest approach is simply move in a straight line.
+There are infinitely many paths we can take but the simplest approach is to move in a straight line.
 We can use the vector difference between source and target $(6,6) - (1,1) = (5,5)$ which represents the total "direction" and "magnitude" of movement required.

 If we want to move from $(1,1)$ to $(6,6)$ in a single step, we move directly by $(5,5)$.
 But suppose we want to take multiple iterative steps instead.
 If we want to take 5 total steps, we can decompose our direction of movement $(5,5) = 5 * (1,1)$, where we travel in the direction of $(1,1)$ five times.
 For five steps, the trajectory looks like this:
 $$